The following Terms of Business apply to all treatments and services delivered on a private basis.

 We regret that we are unable to issue refunds by cash or cheque regardless of the original payment method.

-Routine consultations, also known as recall appointments, are vital to the ongoing maintenance of your dental health.
+Routine examinations, also known as recall appointments, are vital to the ongoing maintenance of your dental health.

-We usually recommend that a patient who is not undergoing a course of treatment invests in their dental health by attending at least one dental consultation and one hygiene consultation per year.
+We usually recommend that a patient who is not undergoing a course of treatment invests in their dental health by attending at least one dental examination and one hygiene visit per year.

-The precise number and pattern of routine consultations will be prescribed by your clinical team and will change over time in reaction to your health and circumstances.
+The precise number and pattern of routine visits will be prescribed by your clinical team and will change over time in reaction to your health and circumstances.

-Attending a routine consultation is of course optional.
+Attending a routine visit is of course optional.
 However, we will normally only maintain a patient as active on our records if they are regularly attending appointments (see INACTIVE PATIENTS).

 SHORT NOTICE CANCELLATION AND FAILURE TO ATTEND POLICY